 What Is .NET?

-.NET enterprise development supports multiple programming languages with interoperability, meaning that code written in one language can call and interact with code written in another language.
+.NET development implies multiple programming languages with interoperability, meaning that code written in one language can call and interact with code written in another language.

-For example, a developer can use C# to write an application’s business logic and F# to write the data access layer.
+For example, a developer can use C# to write an application data layer and F# to carry out functional programming and write the business logic.
 Or a developer can call a C++ library from a C# program.
 This versatility makes .NET a serious tool for enterprise application development, allowing coders using different programming languages to collaborate with ease.

 .NET’s huge library of pre-built code is one of its best and most crucial features.